precice/precice/src/precice/bindings/python/README.md

 ```
 $ python setup.py install
 ```
 to install the module on your system.

-You might need `sudo`, depending on the how you have installed Python.
+You might need `sudo -E`, depending on the how you have installed Python.
+The `-E` option makes `PRECICE_ROOT` visible for `sudo`.

 You can use the option `--prefix=your/default/path` to install the module at an arbitrary path of your choice (for example, if you cannot or don't want to use `sudo`).

 4. Clean
 ```
 $ python setup.py clean --all